 The vision of the College of Engineering and Science at Louisiana Tech University is to be a world leader in integrating engineering and science in education and research.
-The College is experiencing significant growth in several program areas and is undertaking an aggressive faculty recruiting campaign to attract culturally and academically diverse faculty of the highest caliber.
-Construction of a new $40M integrated engineering and science education building providing the College an additional 128,000 square feet of educational space is underway with an anticipated occupancy for fall 2019.
-To build a diverse workforce the college encourages applications from individuals with disabilities, minorities, veterans and women.
+Construction of a new $40M integrated engineering and science education building has provided the College an additional 128,000 square feet of educational space.
+To build a diverse workforce the college encourages applications from women, minorities, veterans, and individuals with disabilities.
 See the College website for more information: http://coes.latech.edu.

-To apply: Compile a single PDF that includes 1) cover letter; 2) curriculum vitae; 3) statement of research interests and goals; 4) description of teaching experience and interests; 5) statement of diversity; and 6) the names and contact information for at least three references.
-The statement of diversity should highlight the applicant’s views, experiences, and plans to enhance the participation of members from underrepresented groups in research and education pursuits.
+Along with your application, compile a single PDF that includes 1) cover letter; 2) curriculum vitae; 3) statement of research interests and plans; 4) description of teaching experience and interests; 5) statement of diversity; and 6) the names and contact information for at least three references.
+The statement of diversity should highlight the applicant’s views, experiences, and plans to enhance the participation of members from underrepresented groups in research and educational pursuits.

-Review of applications and nominations will begin June 1, 2019, and will continue until suitable candidates are identified.
-The starting date for the position is September 1, 2019.
-Louisiana Tech University is an EEO/AA employer.
+Review of applications and nominations will begin immediatly and will continue until suitable candidates are identified.